botter-workshop/sequelize-handlers/README.md

 ```

 ## Error handling
 Any HTTP status errors are thrown as `HttpStatusError`.
-They have a `status` property
+They will have a `status` property
-containing the appropriate HTTP status code that was thrown (i.e. 404).
+containing the HTTP status code that was thrown (i.e. 404).

 Any uncaught exceptions that are thrown in the handlers will be passed as-is to the
 Express application's error middleware.